Skip to content

 print(snapshot["BitrateController.value"])

-Use read(...) when code has an output reference.
+Use read(...) when code has a state reference.

 tick = system.read(rg.Clock.tick)